-We have so many problems to solve that cross boundaries, continents and oceans – above all, a climate crisis.
+We have so many problems to solve that cross boundaries, continents and oceans – right now, COVID-19, but above all, a climate crisis.
 That’s why Earth Days are needed more than ever – and with two equinoxes you get twice the frequency, double the value.

 And yet the early environment movement missed these unique advantages of Equinoxes – that they are actual Earth Days, during which we share a moment of equality.
 The following year, 1970, Earth Day was officially established on April 22, as a date better suited to the US school calendar.

 Equinoxes have been left unused for half a century; now is the time to reclaim them.